emilijastevanovic/upin_HW6/README.md

 # upin_HW6
-homework in the course USPI at the  Mathematics faculty, Belgrade
+Homework in the course USPI at the  Mathematics faculty, Belgrade Images downloaded from the Internet